SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 Are private radio and TV stations also affected?

-Yes.
-Licensed regional TV and radio broadcasters with service mandates today receive about 5 % of the media fee.
-A meaningful cut would also reduce their funding.
+Licensed regional TV and radio broadcasters with service mandates receive about 5 % of the media fee.
+They keep this funding because the deeper cut proposed by the initiative was rejected.

-Does this vote apply to me if I don't own a TV?
+Does the fee apply to me if I don't own a TV?

 Yes.
-The current fee is device-independent: every Swiss household pays it, regardless of whether you own a receiving device.
-Neither the initiative nor the counter-proposal would change that.
+The fee is device-independent: every Swiss household pays it regardless of whether it owns a receiving device.
+The reform does not change that.

 Conclusion

-For the household budget itself: optimising health insurance premiums, the mobile plan or Pillar 3a often delivers more today than the fee cut discussed for 2030.
-Only the official voting documents on bk.admin.ch and the tariff information from Serafe Ltd are legally binding.
+For your own budget, the more useful lever sits elsewhere: optimising health insurance premiums, the mobile plan or Pillar 3a typically saves far more than the CHF 23 fee reduction arriving in 2027.
+Only the official documents on bk.admin.ch and the tariff information from Serafe Ltd are legally binding.

-Legal notice: This article provides neutral information about a federal popular vote and does not constitute a voting recommendation.
+Legal notice: Status June 2026.
+This article provides neutral information about a federal popular vote and its outcome and is not a substitute for individual advice.
 Only the official documents of the Federal Chancellery and the tariff information from Serafe Ltd are legally binding.
-Sources: Federal Act of 24 March 2006 on Radio and Television (RTVA, SR 784.40), Ordinance on the Radio and Television Fee (SR 784.401.1), Federal Council decision 2024 and parliamentary decision of the autumn 2025 session.
+Sources: official vote result of 8 March 2026 (bk.admin.ch, admin.ch/srg-initiative), Federal Act of 24 March 2006 on Radio and Television (RTVA, SR 784.40), partial revision of the Radio and Television Ordinance (RTVO, SR 784.401.1) adopted by the Federal Council on 19 June 2024 and in force from 1 January 2027, OFCOM/BAKOM.

 More interesting articles